Data Breach Check Tool – Have I Been Pwned?

 Don’t use weak passwords or the same password across accounts

 However, as important as using different passwords is, it's equally important to create strong passwords to keep your individual accounts secure.
-If you have separate logins with weak passwords, someone who has your basic identifying information could still successfully hack into other accounts.
+If you have separate logins with weak passwords, someone with your basic identifying information could still successfully hack into other accounts.
 Keep everything separate and secure; don't let a smaller data breach create a domino effect.

 Has my data been breached?